-My Apple Oat Muffins are soft, hearty, and full of warm apple flavor, making them the perfect cozy bake for any time of year.
-The tender crumb is packed with fresh apple, while the hearty oats give them a rustic, bakery-style texture.
+My apple oat muffins are soft, hearty, and full of warm apple flavor — the perfect cozy bake for any time of year.
+The tender crumb is packed with fresh apple, the rolled oats give them a rustic, bakery-style texture, and a sweet cinnamon sugar topping adds the perfect crunch and hint of spice.
+They taste like a cross between apple pie and coffee cake.

-If you love these apple oat muffins, you should also try my apple crumb bars and my pumpkin banana bread with cinnamon streusel.
+They're delicious warm from the oven and just as good the next morning with coffee or tea.
+If you love these, you should also try my apple pie crumb bars and my pumpkin banana bread with cinnamon streusel.

 Jump to: